Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-gol.md

 The second "but" is that, as the number of cells increases, so too does the difficulty of the problem.
 Trying to generate a SAT equation for ~1800 cells blew up my program by consuming the entire 1GB of memory that was available to it.
 The time taken to find the parent of a Life state also starts to become prohibitive with more than ~400 cells.
 [SAT problems](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), after all, are in the NP-complete class of problems, which means that they are damn hard to solve with current methods.

 To demonstrate this, below are the timings I got after running backsearch on random Life states of varying sizes, backsearch being the process of finding a Life state's parent.
+This includes the time taken to generate the SAT encoding.
 For the record, my processor is a wimpy i3-8130U 2.20GHz.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/cells-vs-backsearch-time.png') }}"
      alt="Time for backsearch vs number of cells, seems to grow exponentially" class="centered">

 As a result of these "buts", any pictures we use in this article will be 20x20 or less (<=400 cells).
-Beyond that, the problems take a long time for my computer to handle, and are often impossible to solve.
+Beyond that, the problems take a long time for my computer to solve, and there is often no solution.

 Here's the output of backsearch on a modest 13x11 sad face.
 It manages to find 2 previous states before landing in a Garden of Eden.
 Interestingly, there's no hint of the sad face in the first state, and not much more in the second state, although the live cells do seem to converge towards their final positions.